diederikfeilzer/node-omx-interface/README.md

 ## Get position of current track/movie in seconds
 omx.getCurrentPosition();

-This function can be called many times per second without bothering the dbus since the position is extrapolated from last paying status.
+This function can be called many times per second without bothering the dbus since the position is extrapolated from the short term cached paying status.

 ## Get volume in mili db
 ... to be added